evishal2000/HaulAssist/Sprint1.md

 - Create a cargo model for storing data on the cargo
 - Handle special conditions like fragility and oversized loads
 - Create a repository to query and return cargo data

+# Issues
+- Unified landing page for the app with links to different parts of the app
+- User account registration and authentication system
+- PostgreSQL schema finalization (for user and cargo models)

+# Successfully completed issues
+- Unified landing page for the app with links to different parts of the app
+- User account registration and authentication system

+# Pending issues
+- PostgreSQL schema finalization (for user and cargo models):
+Need to refine join conditions for retrieval of user and cargo models, which will happen as we flesh out the app more.